This article was last updated by Digital Trends computing editor Luke Larsen on 9/18/2020.

 Who it’s for: Students, gamers, anyone who wants a gaming laptop but doesn’t want to break the bank.

-Our full Dell G3 Gaming Laptop review
+Read our in-depth Dell G5 SE Gaming Laptop review

 Why you should buy this: It has great 1080p gaming performance in a surprisingly tiny package.